Lifestyle Guide

 What Makes a Dog a Good Fit for Busy Families?

-Busy homes are rarely quiet or perfectly controlled.
-Kids have activities.
-Adults have work.
-Schedules shift.
+Busy homes are not always quiet or perfectly controlled.
+Kids move quickly.
+Doors open and close.
 People come and go.
-A dog that handles this kind of environment well is usually one that is steady, social, and not easily rattled by normal household movement.
+A good family dog usually needs to be social, steady, and less easily overwhelmed by normal household activity.

 Manageable Energy